marbel89/marbel89/README.md

-- 👀 I’m interested in Python, Data Engineering, Machine Learning Engineering, Software Engineering, DevOps
+- 👀 I’m interested in Python, IT Security, Data Engineering, DevOps
-- 🌱 I’m currently learning ML Engineering, Flask, PySpark
+- 🌱 I’m currently focussing on containerisation
 - ⚡ Fun fact: The "Simpson's Paradox" is a statistical phenomenon where a trend appears in different groups of data but disappears or reverses when these groups are combined.
 It puts the spotlight on looking for underlying details and not drawing conclusions solely based on aggregated data.

 <!---